 How LEAi helps with value realization

-LEAi can be an effective tool to aid in the value realization phase of a project, particularly when it involves creating training content, documentation, or onboarding materials for teams and stakeholders.
+LEAi can be an effective customer success tool to aid in the value realization phase of a project, particularly when it involves creating training content, documentation, or onboarding materials for teams and stakeholders.
 Here’s how LEAi can be leveraged during the value realization phase:

 Automate content creation: LEAi can automatically generate training materials like eLearning, documentation, and knowledge assets based on the data and information collected during earlier phases of the project.
 This reduces the time and effort required to create materials, enabling faster onboarding, continuous training and efficient deployment of resources that support value realization.